Skip to content

 Individuals who have experienced sexual assault or harassment may choose to file a criminal report with local law enforcement.
 If an individual chooses not to report the incident immediately to the police, a report can still be made at a later date.

 Incidents may be reported confidentially to the Santa Clara County Sheriff’s Department at (408) 808-4400, or by calling 911.
-If appropriate, the Santa Clara County Sheriff’s Department may also assist an individual with filing a police report with other law enforcement agencies.
-The Title IX Coordinator can help you contact the Santa Clara County Sheriff’s Department.
+If appropriate, the Santa Clara County or San Benito County Sheriff’s Department may also assist an individual with filing a police report with other law enforcement agencies.
+The Title IX Coordinator can help you contact the Santa Clara County or San Benito Sheriff’s Department.

 Reporting Options